An Adventurer’s Guide to the Grampians: Where to Eat, Drink, Stay and Play

 3062 Northern Grampians Rd, Wartook Valley

 For nature lovers seeking seclusion and privacy, Icon Central Halls Gap is one of the most luxurious retreats in the region.
-With stunning mountains and waterfront vistas, the property also features a sauna, private outdoor courtyard, and open wood fire and pizza oven.
+With stunning mountains and waterfront vistas, the property also features a sauna, private outdoor courtyard and pizza oven.

 Icon Central, Halls Gap, Valley Drive